-In previous work (Wójcik & Łęski 2010) we studied possible remedies to the 'incomplete grid' problem in the context of the inverse CSD (iCSD) method.
-We proposed two solutions: either to substitute the missing channels with averages of the neighbors (LA for 'local averaging') or to fit a CSD distribution described by fewer parameters than the number of electrodes using least squares method (LS).
+In previous work (Wójcik & Łęski, 2010), we studied possible remedies to the incomplete grid problem in the context of the iCSD method.
+We proposed two solutions: substitute the missing channels with averages of the neighbors (LA, for local averaging) or fit a CSD distribution described by fewer parameters than the number of electrodes using the least squares method (LS).
 Here we treat the same problem in the context of kCSD.
 The kCSD method is a natural replacement for the LS approach.
-It can also be applied to the full dataset obtained with the LA method (the results are very close to the LA + spline iCSD method).
-In this section we compare the two approaches (either kCSD on incomplete grid or LA + kCSD).
-As the irregularity of the grid is naturally accounted for in the kCSD method without the need to explicitly use least squares fit we expect this method to perform much better than the LS method in the inverse CSD case.
+It can also be applied to the full data set obtained with the LA method (the results are very close to the LA + spline iCSD method).
+In this section, we compare the two approaches: kCSD on an incomplete grid or LA + kCSD.
+Because the irregularity of the grid is naturally accounted for in the kCSD method without the need to explicitly use least squares fit, we expect this method to perform much better than the LS method in the inverse CSD case.

-To test the relative performance of kCSD and LA + kCSD methods we first studied the two-dimensional datasets ('large sources' and 'small sources') introduced above in Section 3.1.
-We set a number n of missing channels $(1 \le n \le 8)$ and we studied a large number of possible combinations of missing points (for n=1 and n=2 we checked all possibilities, 64 and $(64 \times 63) \div 2 = 2016$, respectively; for each larger n we chose randomly 2000 combinations).
-For each configuration and each of the two datasets we reconstructed the CSD twice, first using the kCSD method on the incomplete dataset, second using the LA + kCSD approach.
-The results plotted as the mean of the reconstruction error $e \pm$ standard deviation are presented in Figure 7.
+To test the relative performance of kCSD and LA + kCSD methods, we first studied the two-dimensional data sets (large sources and small sources) introduced in section 3.1.
+We set a number n of missing channels $(1 \le n \le 8)$ and studied a large number of possible combinations of missing points (for n = 1 and n = 2, we checked all possibilities, 64 and (64 × 63) \div 2 = 2016, respectively; for each larger n, we randomly chose 2000 combinations).
+For each configuration and each of the two data sets, we reconstructed the CSD twice: first using the kCSD method on the incomplete data set and then using the LA + kCSD approach.
+The results plotted as the mean of the reconstruction error e \pm standard deviation are presented in Figure 7.

 The kCSD method applied to the incomplete set yields better results than the LA + kCSD method.
-The difference is striking in case of 'large sources', Figure 7A, which is not unexpected as we saw before that for this dataset the kCSD reconstructions are very precise even for a much smaller number of available measurements (Figure 5).
-Evidently in this case local averages of neighbors lead to incorrect approximation of the missing values of potential distorting the data and resulting in bigger reconstruction errors.
+The difference is striking in case of large sources (see Figure 7A), which is not unexpected; we already saw that for this data set, the kCSD reconstructions are very precise even for a much smaller number of available measurements (see Figure 5).
+Evidently in this case, local averages of neighbors lead to an incorrect approximation of the missing values of potential distorting the data and resulting in bigger reconstruction errors.

-To directly compare the new kCSD method to the LA + iCSD and LS methods from Wójcik & Łęski (2010) we performed another numerical experiment, this time using the experimental datasets utilized in Wójcik & Łęski (2010).
-The data are the extracellular evoked potentials recorded in the rat brain on a three-dimensional grid of $4 \times 5 \times 7$ points and are described in detail elsewhere (Łęski, Wójcik, Tereszczuk, Świejkowski, Kublik & Wróbel 2007, Łęski, Kublik, Świejkowski, Wróbel & Wójcik 2010).
-In Wójcik &
+To directly compare the new kCSD method to the LA + iCSD and LS methods from Wójcik and Łęski (2010), we performed another numerical experiment, this time using the experimental data sets used in Wójcik & Łęski (2010).
+The data are the extracellular evoked potentials recorded in the rat brain on a three-dimensional grid of $4 \times 5 \times 7$ points and are described in detail elsewhere (Łęski et al., 2007; Łęski, Kublik, Świejkowski, Wróbel, & Wójcik, 2010).
+In Wójcik and Łęski (2010) we concluded that the LA + iCSD method is preferable to the less stable LS approach.